akash6001/ros-stuff/pixi-setup.md

    ```
    Should return something like `pixi 0.X.X`

-3. I strongly recommend using the VSCode command line tools (assuming you are using VSCode).
+3. I strongly recommend using the VSCode command line tool (assuming you are using VSCode).
 To do this,

    - Open VS Code
    - Open the Command Palette using `cmd + shift + P`